The price is right (or at least it feels that way)

 WHEN IT COMES to having your favourite cake or dessert, you typically choose between taking a trip to the shops or, if you’re feeling a bit of MasterChef inspiration, you may decide to make it yourself.
 If it’s the latter, you’ll know that a quick online search will result in any number of recipes with accurate measurements for each ingredient, the order in which they should be mixed together, and the precise amount of time it should be in the oven.

 Unlike baking, the decision to invest in a business isn’t arrived at so neatly, and often hinges on a blend of tangible and intangible elements, the interpretation of which could easily make one person a buyer and the next person a seller.
-The Shoprite investment case is one such example in today’s market, and we’ve positioned ourselves in the Buy camp.
+The Shoprite investment case is one such example in today’s market, and we’ve positioned ourselves in the Buy camp within our South African portfolios within our South African portfolios.

 A LOT OF BAD NEWS BAKED INTO THE PRICE